-Before joining The Institute of Cancer Research, I trained as a synthetic chemist under the supervision of Professor Andrew B Holmes at Cambridge University, receiving a PhD for research into a new way of making alkaloid natural products.
-I joined the Neuroscience Research Centre of Merck Sharp & Dohme Ltd as a drug discovery chemist, researching new drugs to treat psychiatric and neurological disorders.
+Before joining The Institute of Cancer Research, London, Professor Collins trained as a synthetic chemist under the supervision of Professor Andrew B Holmes at Cambridge University, receiving a PhD for research into a new way of making alkaloid natural products.
+He joined the Neuroscience Research Centre of Merck Sharp & Dohme Ltd as a drug discovery chemist, researching new drugs to treat psychiatric and neurological disorders.
 Major contributions included the discovery of the first selective antagonists for the dopamine D4 receptor, the development of sub-type selective GABA-A agonists as anxiolytics, and the discovery of potent gamma-secretase inhibitors for the treatment of Alzheimers disease.